mtaillefumier/InfinityHub-CI/rochpl/README.md

 To run the benchmark interactively, use:

-`sudo docker run --rm -it --device /dev/kfd --device /dev/dri --security-opt seccomp=unconfined rochpl.6.0 /bin/bash`
+`sudo docker run --rm -it --device /dev/kfd --device /dev/dri --security-opt seccomp=unconfined --ipc=host rochpl.6.0 /bin/bash`

 Once you are in the interactive session, the benchmark may be run using the command  `mpirun_rochpl`  with your specific options.
 For example: